 Periodicity is a particularly interesting feature that could be used for understanding time series data and predicting future trends.
 However, little attention has been paid on the study of the periodic behavior of a temporal attribute.
 In real world data, rarely a pattern is perfectly periodic (according to the strict mathematical definition of periodicity) and therefore an almost periodic pattern can be considered as periodic with some confidence measure.
 Partial periodic patterns are patterns that are periodic over some but not all the points in it.
+An interesting extension of the problem of capturing all kinds of periodicities that might occur in real world time series data is the discovery of approximate periodicities.
+That is, periodicities where a small number of occurrences are not 100% punctual.

-Early work in time-series data mining addresses the pattern matching problem.
+Early work in time-series data mining addresses the pattern-matching problem.
 Agrawal et al. in the early 90's developed algorithms for pattern matching and similarity search in time series databases [1, 2, 3].
 Mannila et al. [4] introduce an efficient solution to the discovery of frequent patterns in a sequence database.
-Chan et al. [5] study the use of wavelets in time series matching and Faloutsos et al. in [6] and Keogh et al. in [7] propose indexing methods for fast sequence matching using R\ trees, the Discrete Fourier Transform and the Discrete Wavelet Transform.
+Chan et al. [5] study the use of wavelets in time series matching and Faloutsos et al. in [6] and Keogh et al. in [7] propose indexing methods for fast sequence matching using

+R trees, the Discrete Fourier Transform and the Discrete Wavelet Transform.
 Toroslu et al. [8] introduce the problem of mining cyclically repeated patterns.
-Han et al. [9] introduce the concept of partial periodic patterns and propose a data structure called the Max-subpattern Hit Set for finding partial periodic patterns in a time series.
-Aref et al. in [10] extend this work by introducing algorithms for incremental, on-line and merge mining of partial periodic patterns.
+Han et al. [9] introduce the concept of partial periodic patterns and propose a data structure called the Max Subpattern Tree for finding partial periodic patterns in a time series.
+Aref et al. in [10] extend this work by introducing algorithms for incremental, online and merge mining of partial periodic patterns.

-The algorithms proposed in the above articles discover partial periodic patterns for a user-defined period length.
+The algorithms proposed in the above articles discover periodic patterns for a user-defined period length.
 If the period length is not known in advance, then these algorithms are not directly applicable.
 One would have to exhaustively apply them for each possible period length, which is impractical.
 In other words, it is assumed that the period is known in advance thus making the process essentially ad-hoc, since unsuspected periodicities will be missed.

+In this paper we attempt to detect weak periodic signals in large, real world time series.
+By "weak periodic signals" we mean partial and approximate periodicities.
+We introduce the notion of approximate periodicities, which is the case when some periodic instances of a symbol might be appearing a number of time points before or after their expected periodic occurrence.
 Our contribution in this paper is a new algorithm for detecting all the periodicities in a time series without any previous knowledge of the nature of the data.
 The time series is considered as a character sequence.
 The algorithm follows a filter-refine paradigm.
 In the filter step, the algorithm utilizes the Fast Fourier Transform to compute a Circular Autocorrelation Function that provides us with a conservative set of candidate period lengths for every letter in the alphabet of our time series.
-In the refine step, the algorithm applies Han's algorithm [9] for each candidate period length to find partial periodic patterns, if any, within this candidate period length.
+In the refine step, we apply Han's algorithm [9] for each candidate period length.
 The complexity of our algorithm is O(ANlogN), where A is the size of the alphabet and N the size of the time series.
 The algorithm speeds up linearly both to the number of time points and the size of the alphabet.